Why couldn't my scan be processed?

-If a scan can not be processed, it will be “rejected” and you will be refunded for the amount paid for that scan.
+If a scan can not be processed, it will be “rejected” and you will not be charged for that scan.
 We will also contact you with more information about what happened, but in most cases, the space will need to be rescanned.

 The Long Answer

 In most cases, scans are good for Scan To CAD processing.
 If a scan is unable to be processed, it is likely do to one of the following common reasons: